Tuesday January 21, 2020

 White-box testing of this type sends the report of the application codes that are left unassessed by the test case that has been applied to the application code.
 In some specific situations, several test cases are further included to have better code coverage.

-Usually, the term code coverage is used when an application is in the current running state.
-While the application is running, code coverage lets the developers know about the number of codes that have been tested.
+Usually, the term code coverage is used when an application is in its current running state.
+While the application is running, code coverage lets the developers know about the number of codes that have been unit tested/covered.
 In other words, it gives a quantitative measure of how much code has been executed and how much code has been left untouched.
 This report can further be used for better software testing purposes.

 After learning what code coverage is, a question pops up about why someone would need the concept of code coverage.
 This is a confusion in the minds of many.
 Here is a brief description of why we need code coverage during software testing.

 Wish to know the difference between smoke testing and sanity testing?